Front Legs & Hoof Preference

 This is where we need Straightness Training.

-What about your horse?
+What about your horse's front legs?

-So what’s your horse’s hoof preference?
+What’s your horse’s hoof preference?

 Do you recognize some of the symptoms and problems mentioned above?